-In order to get big you need to eat big and lift big.
-Eat at least 25 calories and one gram of protein per pound of bodyweight each day.
-For protein eat foods such as meat, poultry, fish, eggs, milk, protein shakes, etc. You should also eat a moderate amount of fats from foods such as peanut butter, cheese, regular milk, butter, salad dressings etc. You also need to consume 3-4 grams of carbs (bread, rice, cereals, potatoes, pasta, fruit, vegetables, etc.) for every pound of bodyweight and drink at least a gallon of water per day.
+In order to get big, you need to eat big and lift big.
+Eat at least 25 calories and one gram of protein per pound of body weight each day.
+For protein eat foods such as meat, poultry, fish, eggs, milk, protein shakes, etc. You should also eat a moderate amount of fats from foods such as peanut butter, cheese, regular milk, butter, salad dressings, etc. You also need to consume 3-4 grams of carbs (bread, rice, cereals, potatoes, pasta, fruit, vegetables, etc.) for every pound of body weight and drink at least a gallon of water per day.
 In addition to eating, if you want to add mass quickly, you need to train at least three times a week.

-- Egg omelets with cheese, whole grain toast, 1-2 glasses of milk.
+- Egg omelets with cheese, whole-grain toast, 1-2 glasses of milk.

 Carbs do the actual building while fats make the hormones.
-Protein has been revealed to have more results when united with carbohydrates.
+Protein has been revealed to have more results when used with carbohydrates.
 Carbohydrates provide work energy, but depending on your sensitivity to them, too many carbs can lead to fat accumulation.
 Adjust your carbohydrates for steady gains with acceptable increases in body fat.

 Making the most of the muscle gain to fat gain ratio is one of the objectives of eating to get big.
-Essentially you want to pack on the as much muscle as possible with the least amount of fat gain.
+Essentially you want to pack on as much muscle as possible with the least amount of fat gain.
 Many people who attempt this end up having high blood levels of carbs, fat, and insulin simultaneously.
 This is a nasty situation since chronic elevation of insulin can amplify the rate of transfer of fats and carbs into fat cells.

 Your diet is the one thing that will decide how big you’ll get.
 Odds are you haven’t been eating adequately if you haven’t been gaining.
 Consumption of as many quality calories as possible is the goal.
 Stretch all these calories out over 5-6 meals per day, 3 hours apart.
 The key here is food, not supplements.
 Keep in mind that to build muscle you want to take in more calories than you burn off.
 You have to do this EVERY DAY, because growth processes demand a lot of calories.